Import applications, processes, layouts, configurations, web services, and language constants

-Select the desired import file here by clicking on "Add file".
+Select the desired import file here by clicking "Add File" under " ."
 Selected import files are then listed.
-Select the corresponding checkbox to the left of the name of the import object if you want to import it.
+Check the box to the left of the import object's name if you want to import it.

-Removes the currently selected import file from the list.
+Removes the import file currently selected in the list from the list.

-Objects with the same type (e.g. applications, process) from different import packages cannot be imported at the same time.
-For example, applications from package 1 and package 2 cannot be imported at the same time.
-However, applications from package 1 and processes from package 2 can be imported at the same time.
+Objects of the same type (e.g., application, process) from different import file packages cannot be imported at the same time.
+For example, applications from Package 1 and Package 2 cannot be imported at the same time; however, applications from Package 1 and processes from Package 2 can be imported at the same time.

 Important:

-You can only import ZIP files that do not contain other ZIP files.
+Only ZIP files that do not contain any other ZIP files will be accepted.

 Example of a valid ZIP file: